-1) Factors that provide evidence to an athlete's physical potential include:

-- Training age. - Year-on-year performance progression compared to their global peers. - Technical and tactical skills. - Physical resilience to stress, injury and illness. - Physical attributes. - 2) Factors that provide evidence to an athlete's processes include: - Daily Training Environment (DTE) including: - Coaching; - Access to Facilities & Equipment; and - Access to Sport Science & Sports Medicine support. - Planning for the short, medium and long term. - Engagement with CAPP / AC and the wider Canadian sporting network. - Lifestyle management. - Professionalism.

-3) Factors that provide evidence to an athlete's mental resilience include:

-- Competition history, especially their record at major championships. - Approach to challenges, such as illness and injury. - Training commitment. - Sport commitment.
+- 1) Factors that provide evidence to an athlete's physical potential include: - Training age. - Year-on-year performance progression compared to their global peers. - Technical and tactical skills. - Physical resilience to stress, injury and illness. - Physical attributes. - 2) Factors that provide evidence to an athlete's processes include: - Daily Training Environment (DTE) including: - Coaching; - o Access to Facilities & Equipment; and - Access to Sport Science & Sports Medicine support. - Planning for the short, medium and long term. - Engagement with CAPP / AC and the wider Canadian sporting network. - Lifestyle management. - Professionalism. - 3) Factors that provide evidence to an athlete's mental resilience include: - Competition history, especially their record at major championships. - Approach to challenges, such as illness and injury. - Training commitment. - Sport commitment.

-AC may require an athlete and/or their coach to complete an Athlete Capacity Template to help to assess the athlete's Realistic Capacity to progress.
+AC may require an athlete and/or their coach to complete documents such as an Athlete Capacity Template to help to assess the athlete's Realistic Capacity to progress and the key gaps in their current situation.